 FUN FACT: While strolling around, you’ll notice elevated sidewalks, which allowed people to easily exit their stagecoaches during the gold rush.

-Given that I’ve embraced cooking and baking from scratch this year, the Spice Tin is a place I could spend hours.
+Given that I’ve embraced cooking and baking from scratch, the Spice Tin is a place I could spend hours.
 Upon entering, countless spice scents wafting through the store will greet your nose.
 Whether you are seeking spices, risotto, unique rubs, or maple syrups, this place seems to have it all.
 Elevate your culinary game or gift items to friends and family to experiment.
 A freeze-dried butternut squash risotto handmade in Italy had my taste buds salivating.

 TOP TIP: Make sure to pick up Queirolo Girl’s Pesto, which a Murphys local raved about, telling me it’s his absolute favorite.
 Two types are available: a sun-dried tomato pesto with no dairy and a green basil pesto with Parmesano Reggiano.
 While I’ve tried to make my own pesto, it never comes out exactly the way I like.
 So, I’m happy to support local businesses by purchasing it from someone who has perfected the recipe.